 Uninsured Rates for Individuals Likely Eligible for DACA

-Individuals likely eligible for DACA are much more likely than U.S.-born individuals in their age group to be uninsured (Figure 3).
-Overall, 47% of individuals likely eligible for DACA were uninsured, compared to 10% of U.S.-born individuals in their age group.
+Individuals likely eligible for DACA are much more likely than U.S.-born individuals in their age group to be uninsured (Figure 4).
+Overall, based on 2022 data, 47% of individuals likely eligible for DACA were uninsured, compared to 10% of U.S.-born individuals in their age group.
 These estimates are higher than other estimates of uninsured rates among DACA recipients based on survey data, likely reflecting differences in the group being analyzed and data source.
 Although most individuals who are likely eligible for DACA are in a family with a full-time worker, as noted above, they are more likely to be low-income, which likely reflects disproportionate employment in low-wage jobs that are less likely to offer employer-sponsored health insurance.
-Those without access to affordable coverage through an employer or who cannot afford coverage on the individual market are left with limited options since they are prohibited from enrolling in Medicaid, CHIP, and Marketplace coverage.
-Under regulations that define lawfully present immigrants for the ACA and guidance issued by the Centers for Medicare and Medicaid Services (CMS), individuals with DACA status are not considered lawfully present for purposes of health coverage eligibility.
-As such, DACA recipients currently have the same access to health coverage and care as undocumented immigrants.
+Those without access to affordable coverage through an employer or who cannot afford coverage on the individual market are left with limited options since they previously were prohibited from enrolling in Medicaid, CHIP, and Marketplace coverage.
+With the Biden administration coverage expansion, DACA recipients are now eligible for Marketplace coverage in some states.
 Those who are uninsured are largely reliant on care through community health centers and public health services and can receive treatment for emergency conditions.
-Some states provide fully-state funded to individuals regardless of immigration status for which DACA recipients can qualify.
-These states include California and Illinois, which, as noted earlier, are home to large shares of DACA recipients (Table 1).
+California, which is home to the largest share of DACA recipients (28%), provides fully state-funded coverage to individuals regardless of immigration status for which DACA recipients can qualify.

-The number of young adults who may benefit from DACA is dwindling over time.
+The number of young adults who may benefit from DACA is dwindling over time, and the future of the program remains uncertain.
 Given the requirements to have entered the U.S. prior to June 15, 2007, and to be under the age of 31 as of June 15, 2012, the number of people who could be eligible for DACA is decreasing over time.
-The American Dream and Promise (DREAM) Act of 2021 would provide a pathway to lawful permanent resident status and eventually citizenship for undocumented immigrants who were brought to the U.S. as children and who meet certain requirements.
+The American Dream and Promise (DREAM) Act of 2023 would provide a pathway to lawful permanent resident status and eventually citizenship for undocumented immigrants who were brought to the U.S. as children and who meet certain requirements.
 Different versions of this Act have been proposed in the U.S. Congress since 2001, but have never been passed, and there does not appear to be a current pathway to passage for such legislation.
+The future of the DACA program remains uncertain due to ongoing litigation.
+Since 2021, the DHS has been unable to process first-time DACA applications due to court challenges but has continued to process DACA renewal requests and related requests for employment authorization.
+In January 2025, a federal appeals court ruled against the legality of the DACA program in Texas, the state that filed the lawsuit.
+However, there is currently a stay on the ruling until there are further orders by the appeals court or the Supreme Court.
+As a result, there is no change to the status of the DACA program as of January 2025, with active DACA recipients nationwide continuing to be eligible to renew their status while the processing of first-time DACA applications by the DHS continues to be on hold.

 Methods

-Findings on individuals likely eligible for DACA are based on KFF analysis of Current Population Survey Annual Social and Economic Supplement (CPS-ASEC) 2022 data.
-For this analysis, undocumented individuals were identified as likely eligible for DACA if they met age, education, and length of residence requirements, including being between ages 15 to 41; being enrolled in school, having completed high school or an equivalent, or being a veteran; and having entered the U.S. prior to 2007 and before the age of 16.
-Our estimates of the DACA-eligible population differ from administrative data on the DACA population on several demographic characteristics.
-Most notably, our estimated DACA-eligible population is older and less likely to be female.
-Since CPS-ASEC data do not directly indicate whether an immigrant is lawfully present, we draw on the methods underlying the 2013 analysis by the State Health Access Data Assistance Center (SHADAC) and the recommendations made by Van Hook et. al. This approach uses the Survey of Income and Program Participation (SIPP) to develop a model that predicts immigration status for each person in the sample; it then applies the model to a second data source, controlling to state-level estimates of total undocumented population as well as the undocumented population in the labor force from the Pew Research Center.
+Data on individuals likely eligible for DACA are based on KFF analysis of Current Population Survey Annual Social and Economic Supplement (CPS-ASEC) 2022 data.
+For this analysis, KFF drew on the methods underlying the 2013 analysis by the State Health Access Data Center (SHADAC) and the recommendations made by Van Hook et al., which uses the Survey of Income and Program Participation (SIPP), to develop a model that predicts immigration status for each person in the sample.
+It then applies the model to a second data source, controlling to state-level estimates of total undocumented population as well as the undocumented population in the labor force from the Pew Research Center.
 For more details on the immigration imputation used in this analysis, see here.

 KFF Headquarters: 185 Berry St., Suite 2000, San Francisco, CA 94107 | Phone 650-854-9400